Cau393/Order-Kioski/README.md

-# Order Kiosk CLI
+# Cafe Order Kiosk

-This project is a simple command-line interface (CLI) application for a digital order kiosk.
-It allows a user to manage a shopping cart, view menu items, and generate a final receipt with tax calculations.
+This project is a simple **Graphical User Interface (GUI)** application for a digital order kiosk, built using Java Swing.
+It allows a user to browse menu items, manage a shopping cart, and view a calculated receipt including tax.

 ## Project Purpose and Logic Flow

-The application provides a text-based interface for simulating a kiosk ordering system.
-A user can interact with the program through a set of simple commands to build an order and see the final cost.
+The application provides a graphical interface for simulating a café kiosk ordering system.
+Users interact with the GUI to select items, adjust quantities, and finalize their order.

 ### Main Classes

-* **`com.caue.kioski.cli.Main`**: The main entry point for the application.
-It initializes all necessary services and repositories and contains the primary input loop for processing user commands.
+* **`com.caue.kioski.app.Main`**: The main entry point for the application.
+It initializes the GUI by creating and displaying the **`MainFrame`** within the Swing event-dispatching thread.
+* **`com.caue.kioski.ui.MainFrame`**: The main window of the application.
+It constructs the various panels for item browsing, cart display (using a `JTable`), quantity input, and displays the running subtotal, tax, and total labels.
 * **Models (`MenuItem`, `Cart`, `CartItem`)**: These are the core data structures.
     * `MenuItem`: Represents a product in the catalog with a name, price, and category.
     * `Cart`: Holds a collection of `CartItem`s.
 It handles business logic like merging items (e.g., adding 2 coffees then 1 more coffee results in one line item of 3 coffees) and calculating the order subtotal.
 * **Repositories (`InMemoryCatalogRepository`, `FileReceiptRepository`)**:
-    * `InMemoryCatalogRepository`: Provides the list of available `MenuItem`s.
+    * `InMemoryCatalogRepository`: Provides the list of available `MenuItem`s (Coffee, Tea, Croissant, etc.).
 In this project, it's a hard-coded list.
     * `FileReceiptRepository`: Implements the logic to save a generated receipt to a timestamped text file.
 * **Services (`ReceiptService`, `FlatRateTaxCalculator`)**:
-    * `FlatRateTaxCalculator`: An implementation of the `TaxCalculator` interface that applies a simple flat-rate tax to a `BigDecimal` amount.
+    * `FlatRateTaxCalculator`: An implementation of the `TaxCalculator` interface that applies a simple flat-rate tax to a `BigDecimal` amount (typically 6%).
-    * `ReceiptService`: Responsible for taking a `Cart`, applying tax calculations, and formatting the complete order (items, subtotal, tax, and total) into a list of strings ready for printing.
+    * `ReceiptService`: Responsible for taking a `Cart`, applying tax calculations, and formatting the complete order into a list of strings (the receipt content).

 ### Logic Flow

-1. The `Main` class starts and initializes the `InMemoryCatalogRepository`, `Cart`, and `ReceiptService`.
-The `ReceiptService` is configured with a `FlatRateTaxCalculator` set to 6%.
-2. The application enters a command loop, printing a `> ` prompt and waiting for user input.
-3. User input is parsed into commands.
-The available commands are:
-    * `menu`: Lists all items from the `InMemoryCatalogRepository` with their prices.
-    * `add <Name> <Qty>`: Adds a specified quantity of an item to the cart.
-For example: `add Coffee 2`.
-    * `remove <Name>`: Removes an item line from the cart.
-    * `show`: Displays the current items in the cart, their quantities, and line totals.
-    * `receipt`: Generates and prints a full receipt, including all items, the subtotal, the calculated tax, and the grand total.
-    * `help`: Prints the list of available commands.
-    * `quit`: Exits the application.

----
+1. The application starts in `com.caue.kioski.app.Main`, which initializes the Swing GUI by making the `MainFrame` visible.
+2. The GUI components, including the menu list and cart table, are rendered.
+3. User interactions (e.g., clicking **"Add to Cart"** or **"Checkout..."**) trigger methods in the underlying business logic (like `Cart.add` or `ReceiptService.render`) to update the cart data and recalculate totals.

+***

 ## How to Build and Run